 This page describes the high availability configuration for Second Generation instances.
 The high availability configuration, sometimes called a cluster, provides failover capability.

 For help with configuring high availability, see Configuring an Instance for High Availability.

 What the high availability configuration is

-A Second Generation instance is in an high availability configuration when it has a failover replica.
+A Second Generation instance is in a high availability configuration when it has a failover replica.
 The failover replica must be in a different zone than the original instance, also called the master.
 All changes made to the data on the master, including to user tables, are replicated to the failover replica using semisynchronous replication.

 What the high availability configuration provides

 If the zone where the master is located experiences an outage, Cloud SQL automatically fails over to the failover replica, and your data continues to be available to clients.
-This is called a 'failover'.
+This is called a failover.

 This capability is built in for First Generation instances.
 Cloud SQL Second Generation provides the high availability configuration as an option so you can reduce your costs for non-production instances.

 How to configure an instance for high availability

 The easiest way to configure a Second Generation instance for high availability is when you create the instance.
 You can also configure an existing instance for high availability.
 For more information, see Configuring an Instance for High Availability.